Skip to content

 • how the same fitted model can be inspected with lag-domain plots, frequency-domain diagnostics, and bootstrap intervals

-Real EEG comparison
+Real EEG forward kernel comparison